 There’s nothing worse than dropping the ball on a pending estimate.
 Following up with a potential client is one of the best ways to ensure you stay top-of-mind when they’re ready to buy.

 Once you submit an estimate, you’ll generally want to follow up within a week.
 When you do, make it personal.
 Pick up the phone and call rather than sending an email.
 The construction business is people-centric, so the more direct attention you can give to it, the better.
-In a small construction company, your customers are overwhelmingly residential, which means the job your bidding on is highly personal.
+In a small construction company, your customers are overwhelmingly residential, which means the job you're bidding on is highly personal.
 You need to let them know you care just as much as they do.

-To keep yourself on-track (because distractions are everywhere), schedule your follow-up as soon as you’ve submitted the invoice.
+To keep yourself on track (because distractions are everywhere), schedule your follow-up as soon as you’ve submitted the invoice.
 Mark it in your calendar and treat it like a meeting, or set up an alert on your phone.

 Of course, there will be some customers who’ll be so eager to get going that they’ll want to submit their approval and dive right in.
 If you’re using Invoice2go, approvals are three times faster.
 Plus, you can instantly convert that estimate to an invoice, and you’ll be that much closer to getting paid.